MarcoDVisser/ccrtm/README.md

 ## Version history
 0.01 Initial package with everything in R
 0.1 Basic tests complete, basic optimization, and refactoring in c++.
+0.1.1 Documentation update, more code refactored in c++ 0.1.1 Documentation update, more code refactored in c++ 0.1.4 refactored code now running via Rcpp, tested against fortran 0.1.5 Documentation updated, code reviewed and CRAN tests passed.
+0.1.6 CRAN new package review issues fixed.
+0.1.7 fixed bugs identified by Zavud, and improved documentation for leaf angle model 0.2.0 Start of major overhual of fRTM using model aliases, and inclusion of lower-level implementation of INFORM